 In 3D plots the boxes style draws a box centered at the given [x,y] coordinate that extends from the plane at z=0 to the given z coordinate.
 The width of the box on x can be provided in a separate input column or via set boxwidth.
 The depth of the box on y is controlled by set boxdepth.
-Boxes do not automatically expand to touch each other.
+Boxes do not automatically expand to touch each other as in 2D plots.